nicolaepetridean/player_segmentation/README.md

 4. Script to generate video from consecutive frames
 5. Inference scripts
 6. Various debugging scripts
+7. Video generated based on segmented frames of the test video

 ### Ideas to improve the segmentation for the players overlapping the LED: